Fibrous ankylosis: Diagnosis

 The patient's history, physical examinations, and other types of tests are used to figure out their condition.
 Imaging techniques are used to locate and track inflammation and misaligned bones.

-One such type of imaging techinque used are projectional radiography otherwise known as x ray exams.
+One such type of imaging technique used are projectional radiography otherwise known as x ray exams.
 Using x rays, they would take 2d images of the person's structure to figure out if any of the joints has.
 It is good to use initially to see what is wrong with the joints.
 However, x rays are limited, and cannot see inflammation or soft tissue.

 Another type test is used is CT scanning.
 It is used to monitor the condition of the joints, and pinpoint important information.
 CT Scans are used to capture the state of the affected joints, to check whether or not they are fused.
 It will also provide an image of where inflammation is in the joints.
 However, it cannot provide information on inflammation of the etheses, and it has a harder time detecting inflammation in the soft tissues.

 An MRI may also be used to determine results.
 In comparison to the CT scan, it is more powerful as it has a greater scope of range.
 It can detect the soft tissue, and inflammation in the spine, joints, and other locations in great depth.

 After collecting this information, the doctors will then plan their methods on how to treat their patients.